janellamarie/janellamarie/README.md

-# Hi there, I'm Janella Co! 👋
+# Hi there, I'm Janella Co! 🇵🇭👋
-I'm a Computer Science graduate from University of South Florida, and I'm currently working as a Software Engineer I. I enjoy learning
+I'm a Computer Science graduate from University of South Florida, and I'm currently working as a Software Engineer I.

 ## Some basic information about me:
 - 📚 I'm currently learning: **React**